 Make ‘N’ Break (Ages 8 and up)

 Easy to play and fun for the entire family, this game takes simple building tasks and sets them against the clock for an exciting and engaging showdown.
-The uncomplicated concept and variable levels of difficulty allow it to be enjoyed by builders of all ages, whether it’s a rainy day inside with the kids or an after-dinner match for the adults.
+The uncomplicated concept and variable difficulty levels allow it to be enjoyed by builders of all ages, whether it’s a rainy day inside with the kids or an after-dinner match for the adults.

 Labyrinth (Ages 8 and up)